Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 Step 3.
 Install any available updates.

-Faulty hardware can cause the IRQL_NOT_LESS_OR_EQUAL error.
-Run hardware diagnostics to check for any issues with your RAM, hard drive, or other components.
+On this occasion, you can run hardware diagnostics to check for any issues with your RAM, hard drives, or other components.
 To run hardware diagnostics, you can use the built-in Windows Memory Diagnostic tool or a third-party tool like MemTest86.

 Step 1.
 To run the Windows Memory Diagnostic tool, press the Windows key + R to open the Run dialog box.